DIG-Beihang/XrayDetection/README.md

 This project aims at different scenarios of the "contraband detection under X-ray", such as lack of sample content, more scene changes.
 We describe the details of different evaluation benchmarks, and introduce the studies have been carried out to address the above challenges, which professionally provide support for relevant researchers' further exploration in this field.

 ## News
+**[2023.02.21]** One [paper](#x-adv-physical-adversarial-object-attacks-against-x-ray-prohibited-item-detection) for physical adversarial attack against X-ray detection is accepted by USENIX Security 2023.

 **[2022.06.29]** One [paper](#4few-shot-x-ray-prohibited-item-detection-a-benchmark-and-weak-feature-enhancement-network) for Few-shot X-ray Detection is accepted by ACM MM 2022.

 **[2022.03.02]** One [paper](#3exploring-endogenous-shift-for-cross-domain-detection-a-large-scale-benchmark-and-perturbation-suppression-network) for cross-domain object detection is accepted by CVPR 2022.